LeonardoCofone/Handwritten-Digits-Recognition/README.md

 2. **Download the trained model (`model.h5`)** from my Kaggle profile:
    link: https://www.kaggle.com/zlatan599 or in my bio
 3. Place the `model.h5` file inside the `models/` folder in the project directory.
+4. If you want, choose a different logo immage (`LOGO.png`) and put it inside `assets/`.
-4. Run the Python file (usually `main.py`).
+5. Run the Python file (`GUI.py`).
-5. Click "Upload Image" and select a photo of a handwritten digit.
+6. Click "Upload Image" and select a photo of a handwritten digit.

 ## Notes